jaberg/scipy_proceedings/papers/brent_komer_hpsklearn_condensed/paper_condensed.rst

 search.
 In this paper we discuss solving it with the Hyperopt optimization library.
-The basic approach is to set up a search space with random variable hyperparameters, use scikit-learn to implement the objective function that performs model training and model validation, and use Hyperopt to optimize the hyperparamters.
+The basic approach is to set up a search space with random variable hyperparameters, use Scikit-Learn to implement the objective function that performs model training and model validation, and use Hyperopt to optimize the hyperparamters.